Note to Self on

 You need to define the goal better and then help lift the world’s total

 happiness including your own by deriving a more exact theory of how to live.
+Now

-Now is the time to do the math and develop the methods
+is the time to do the math and develop the methods that will maximize global

-that will maximize global happiness.
-To increase total happiness, your main
+happiness.
+To increase total happiness, your main steps are: 1) better

-steps are: 1) better understand how the world works and what is possible, 2)
+understand how the world works and what is possible, 2) define how best to

-define how best to measure the goal of increasing global happiness, 3) monitor
+measure the goal of increasing global happiness, 3) monitor the current status

-6) teach others how to think, and 7) keep living until your expected
+future happiness, 7) teach others how to think, 8) give to charity, and 9) keep

-contribution to future happiness falls below some minimum.
+living until your expected contribution to future happiness falls below some

 1. Understand the world